 Whether it’s the joy of becoming a mom, fluctuations in weight, or a few unexpected hard knocks, when life inevitably leaves “story lines” behind, you can smooth them over by applying a small amount of vitamin E. Simply dab a bit of vitamin E on to your scars, stretch marks, or any other areas that have catalogued a healing event.
 Its antioxidant power supports skin health in a way that may make your warrior wounds less noticeable—so you get to make the final decision about sharing your personal life story.10,11

-How to Find the Perfect Vitamin E Oil
+How to Find the Perfect Vitamin E for Your Skin

 We’re big believers in the power of vitamin E for your skin and for your health, and it’s crucial to make sure you’re getting the real deal.
-Be sure to opt for a single ingredient, unrefined product that’s created in small batches from nothing but sustainably sourced pure sunflower seeds, like Valentia Vitamin E Oil.
+Be sure to opt for an unrefined product that’s created in small batches from sustainably sourced pure sunflower seeds, like Valentia Vitamin E Oil.

 As always, when it comes to skincare, it’s best to make sure you’re choosing products that are natural, cruelty-free, biodegradable, and free of sulfates, artificial preservatives, parabens, and synthetic additives.
 Your body and your health are worth it, and we’ve got you covered.